malpa222/portfolio/_pages/redteaming/in-depth.md

 ### Control flow flattening

-However, before I will explain how to obfuscate LLVM's IR I need to make a detour to talk about an interesting way of making the compiled code more incomprehensible for the reverse engineers.
+However, before I will explain how to obfuscate binaries in LLVM I need to make a detour to talk about an interesting way of making the compiled code more incomprehensible for the reverse engineers.
 Control flow flattening breaks up a programs structure into basic blocks - sets of instructions with only one entry and exit point.
 Then these instructions are taken from different nesting levels and placed next to each other.
 Take this basic program as an example: